paultopia/math4ls/probability.md

 If A and B are independent, the intersection is just the product of the probabilities of each.
 This is the **multiplication rule**:

 $P(A \cap B) = P(A)P(B)$

+Here's an example.
+Suppose I flip a coin twice.
+Each coin flip is an independent event.
+So what's the probability of my getting heads twice?
+Let's reason through it in words.
+Half of the time, I get heads on the first flip.
+Then, *half of that first half* I get heads on the second flip.
+Put differently, I flip two coins every day for 100 days, I expect that on roughly 50 of those days I'll get heads the first time.
+And then on roughly half of those 50 days, or 25 days, I'll get a second head too.

 #### An immediate application